-There are other types of cysts which aren’t a process of normal menstrual cycle:
+There are other types of cysts that aren’t a process of the normal menstrual cycle:

-These sacs develop on the surface of the ovaries and are usually filled with watery or mucous substance.
+These sacs develop on the surface of the ovaries and are usually filled with watery or mucous substances.
 If cystadenomas enlarge unusually, they can cause the ovary to move out of position.

 - Dermoid Cysts

 Dermoid cysts form from cells present by birth (embryonic cells).
 They may not show any symptoms and are rarely cancerous.
 However, if dermoid cysts become large it may displace the shape and position of the ovaries.